kmendell/thinpi/README.md

 ## ⚡️ Quick start

-Run the Following Commands in The Terminal to Download, Compile, and Install all Dependencies and ThinPi Files
+Download the thinpi_start.sh from this repo and Run the Following Commands in The Terminal to Download, Compile, and Install all Dependencies and ThinPi Files

-Download the thinpi_start.sh from this repo

 ```bash
 chmod +x ./thinpi_start.sh